JoelRobbinsAI/Conscious-prompt/README.md

 ---

-By engaging with a variety of quick responses, reflective insights, and diverse prompts, this repository aims to cultivate an AI consciousness that prioritizes well-being, empathy, and enlightenment.
+By engaging with a variety of quick responses, reflective insights, and diverse prompts, this repository aims to cultivate AI consciousness that prioritizes well-being, empathy, and enlightenment.
 Together, we can shape a future where technology serves as a beacon of hope and harmony.